swiftly-solution/documentation/src/docs/scripting/events/gameevents/onroundenduploadstats.md

 ---

 # OnRoundEndUploadStats
-This event is triggered when round_end_upload_stats is triggered
+This event is triggered when round_end_upload_stats is triggered.
 ::: tabs
 @tab Lua
 ```lua